Kit Carson: Final days

-Monuments and statues
+Monument and memorials

-The first Kit Carson monument, that erected in Santa Fe in 1885 at the Federal courthouse, was a simple stone obelisk with inscriptions including the words "pathfinder, pioneer, soldier," and "He Led the Way."
-Union Civil War veterans, the Grand Army of the Republic, led the fund raising and dedicated it "to remember the brave deeds of a pioneer and patriot who fought for his country."
+The first Kit Carson monument, erected in Santa Fe in 1885 at the federal courthouse, was a simple stone obelisk with inscriptions including the words "pathfinder, pioneer, soldier", and "He Led the Way".
+Union Civil War veterans, the Grand Army of the Republic, led the fundraising and dedicated it "to remember the brave deeds of a pioneer and patriot who fought for his country".

+In 1907, the Daughters of the American Revolution began placing monuments along the Santa Fe Trail and other sites that Carson had known.
+For example, the DAR guides noted the monument to Carson at Santa Fe and his and Josefa's home in Taos and the nearby cemetery, where his grave had been marked by the Grand Army of the Republic.

 The first statues were erected in Colorado.
-In 1911, the granddaughter of Kit Carson unveiled an equestrian statue at the community park near the state capitol, Denver.
-It "honored the great explorer" and was inscribed as well with "He Led the Way."
-In Trinidad, Colorado, the Daughters of the American Revolution and Boy Scouts of America led fund raising for the bronze statue of Kit Carson in the city's new Kit Carson Park, placed in 1913.
+In 1911, the granddaughter of Carson unveiled an equestrian statue at the community park near the state capitol in Denver.
+It "honored the great explorer" and was inscribed as well with "He Led the Way".
+In Trinidad, Colorado, the Daughters of the American Revolution and Boy Scouts of America led fund raising for the bronze statue of Carson in the city's new Kit Carson Park, placed in 1913.

-Californians followed with a statue of Kit Carson on Olvera Street in Los Angeles, and a bronze representation of a tree trunk with "Carson 1844" inscribed on it, placed at Carson Pass in the Sierra Nevada.
+Californians followed with a statue of Carson on Olvera Street in Los Angeles, and a bronze representation of a tree trunk with "Carson 1844" inscribed on it, placed at Carson Pass in the Sierra Nevada.
 Both represented him as the explorer.
-Other statues or monuments followed, in California, Washington, D.C. by Isidore Konti, Nevada, and elsewhere.
+Other statues or monuments followed in California, Washington, D.C. (sculpted by Isidore Konti), Nevada, and elsewhere.